 Maypole Dance and Blessing of the Cup

 There are several parts to this rite that then follow, like the blessing of the earth and maypole as sympathetic magick to their consummation, then the Maypole dance itself to raise energy.
 They bless the cup and cakes and the MayKing and Queen present their abundance through a sip and a bite to all their people, that we may be sustained through the work of the year.
 We then all go sit down to their wedding fest and spend the evening in dancing, music and singing.
-I will post about those rites in future blogs.
-Stay Tuned!

 * In our Tradition, we do not discriminate based on gender expression.
 At the same time, we honor the Hermetic principle of gender, which says that while gender is in everything, both sides of the range are held in unique balance within each of us.
 So we each celebrate the Sacred Marriage of anima and animus within each of us, regardless of physical gender expression.
 Whenever we divide up, anyone may go wherever they choose at that time, and explore that aspect of themselves.
 For more information on the thealogical meanings of Beltane and the various rites, check out this blog: Beltane: Once you go Witch, You’ll Never Switch